 One of the biggest concerns for freelancers is getting insurance.
 The good news?
 Insurance is available and comes in all shapes and sizes.
 For those freelancers who currently have insurance, you are most likely eligible to enroll in new insurance during open enrollment.
 However, special circumstances (like losing your health insurance unexpectedly), can make you eligible to enroll off-cycle in a new plan or your partner’s plan (if that’s an option).

-Check with your state’s marketplace, or automated guides like Healthsherpa to understand your options and eligibility.
+Check with your state’s marketplace, or use guides like Healthsherpa to understand your options and eligibility.

 8. Create a new business banking account